Dave-team/Knowledge-base/Principles.md

 - Become more well rounded (practice curiosity in a great many fields).
     - Find and watch interesting documentaries and films: Reddit and Google for inspiration.
 Get to know the actors/producers better
     - Explore more music: Spotify playlists, Reddit, forums.
 Get to know and remember the artists better
-    - Read fiction, short stories, poetry
+    - Read fiction, short stories, poetry and generally just a lot of different topics.
     - Learn about lots of different topics: psychology, design, biology, history
     - Watch and learn more about people I admire - watch them present / read their interviews etc.
     - Work on projects
     - Pick up calming hobbies: puzzles, video games, colouring books, play an instrument, chess
     - Dive into Wikipedia
     - Practice Martial Arts
-    - Practice arts: colouring, sketching
+    - Practice creativity/arts: colouring, sketching, play an instrument, sing, dance
     - Take walks in inspirational places (museums, nature, new cities)
     - Imagine being a role model for others and they look up to what I say.
 Be a great speaker, writer, be well rounded as they'll ask a wide range of different interesting questions and have opinions whilst being calm and confident
 - What life is about: